 Background

-It’s the most wonderful time of the year: Christmas.
-Every year, kids (and some adults) eagerly wait for Santa to deliver their presents.
-As you watch the Santa Trackers, you’re probably wondering if Dasher or Rudolph could fly a little quicker so that the presents get delivered sooner.
+It’s the most wonderful time of the year and kids (and some adults) are eagerly waiting for Santa to deliver their presents.
+As you watch the Santa Trackers, you’re probably wondering if Dasher or Rudolph could fly a little quicker so that the presents get under your tree even faster.

 This version of Santa’s sleigh, named the Jingle Jet, is designed and drawn by Mikael Sedlacek.
-It’s equipped with 2 jet turbo engines; therefore, this sleigh does not require the services of Santa’s 10 reindeer.
+It’s equipped with two jet turbo engines; meaning that this sleigh does not require the services of Santa’s reindeer and they get the night off.
 The Jingle Jet is designed with an aerodynamic body so that it can glide through the sky.

 - Length: 17.55 ft